← Back to all apps

 Full Description

 Get detailed portfolio data by ID including name, owner, and projects.
-Use after finding portfolio ID via typeahead.
+Use after finding portfolio ID via search_objects.
 Returns complete portfolio configuration.
 Essential for understanding portfolio context and content.

 Parameters (1 required, 1 optional)